SigdelAsmita/blood_bank_management_system/README.md

 ## About

 The Blood Bank Management System provides a platform for blood banks to manage their donor information, blood inventory, and blood requests.
-It aims to streamline the blood donation process, ensure proper inventory control, and facilitate timely distribution of blood to hospitals in need.
+It aims to streamline the blood donation process, and facilitate timely distribution of blood to hospitals in need.

 ## Features

 - **Donor Registration:** Allow donors to register and provide their personal information.
 - **Blood Donation:** Record blood donation details including blood type, donation date, and health status.
 - **Donor Database:** Maintain a centralized database of donors with their contact information.
-- **Blood Inventory:** Track blood units in the inventory, including type and expiration dates.
 - **Blood Requests:** Hospitals can place requests for specific blood types.

 ## Technologies Used

-- **Frontend:** HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS
 - **Backend:** Django (Python Web Framework)
 - **Database:** PostgreSQL
-- **Hosting:** Heroku

 ## Getting Started